xibosignage/xibo-manual/source/en/install_environment_linux.md

 <!--toc=getting_started-->
-#<span id="Install_on_Linux"> Install on Linux </span>
+# Install on Linux

+> This is intended as a getting started guide only - the documentation provided by the software vendor should always be used in preference.

-Linux makes a good home for a Xibo server.
+Linux makes a good home for a [[PRODUCTNAME]] server.
 All of the software it needs to support it is provided by the major Linux distributions.
 We'll cover Ubuntu in detail here, as it's what I use.
 There are some notes further down for other distributions, however the whole procedure is very similar.

 ###  <span id="Setup_Apache_and_PHP"> Setup Apache and PHP </span>